odbaruch/Raise-Status/content/issues/2024-02-01-slow-first-drafts-with-dynamic_subject-model.md

   - Rapid Fire
 severity: disrupted
 ---
+*U﻿pdate -* We have made several adjustments to  improve email generation times for the morning of 2/2.
+We will be monitoring the processing and update this site with findings.

 *U﻿pdate -* Daily First Drafts are still in the process of being sent for affected users*.*

 *Update* - We are re-sending the morning First Drafts to all affected users.
 Please be on the lookout for your daily First Drafts in your email inbox shortly.